gifazzino/SlurmExamples/README.md

+# Using Slurm
+Slurm: cluster management and job scheduling system for linux clusters .
+Here you will find basic examples, for more documentation visit the [User Guide](https://slurm.schedmd.com/quickstart.html)

+## Submitting jobs
 This directory contains two examples of projects with the corresponding slurm submission jobs:
 * `hello_world/`, a minimal C++ example printing (as you may guess) "hello world"
 * `metric_learning/`, where a dummy network is trained after activating a conda enviroment (using the [acorn framework](https://gitlab.cern.ch/gnn4itkteam/acorn))